 However, something I didn’t like is the absence at launch of Rocket Lab – recently added to PC and PlayStation 4 – and in addition, the title is unfortunately not cross-platform.
 In other words, do not expect to play against opponents on PC, which seems a bit dumb, considering the whole Xbox universal platform with Windows 10, and the logical larger community already present on those platforms.
 Nevertheless, at the time of writing this review, the matchmaking on 3v3 matches has more 50’000 players at one time.

 Finally, one last problem that is not fair, is the optimization of the title.
 While you could expect a clean and fluid constant framerate at 60fps on PC, the Xbox One seems to be dropping in the range of 45fps.
 The title as a whole is losing a lot of its charm and graphic displays because of aliasing, so we hope that Microsoft and Psyonix will work together to make Rocket League on Xbox One a must-have like it is now on the PC and PlayStation 4.

-Rocket League was reviewed using an Xbox One downloadable code of the game provided by Psyonix.
+Rocket League was reviewed using an Xbox One and later on Nintendo Switch downloadable code of the game provided by Psyonix.
 The game is also available on PC and PlayStation 4 via digital release.
-We don’t discuss review scores with publishers or developers prior to the review being published
+We don’t discuss review scores with publishers or developers prior to the review being published.

 • A simple and devilishly fun gaming formula.